 Hold the knife in your dominant hand and the steel in your off hand.
 Run the edge of the knife at the same angle as the previous two steps along the steel.
 Always move from the heel of the blade to the tip or in the reverse direction in one smooth motion.
 Don’t stop and start.
 Finally, always work both sides of the blade evenly.

-This step should also be done between sharpening sessions to restore the edge of your knife after use.
+This step should also be done between knife sharpening sessions to restore the edge of your knife after use.

 *Edit* Don’t forget to wash the knife after sharpening to remove any metal bits. -Thanks @imabug for the reminder.
 I do that; I just forgot to note it.